Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Experimental Settings

-\paragraph{Model Selection and Metric:} For the experiments which follow, we first choose the model with the best zero-shot performance on a given domain.
+\paragraph{Datasets:} We experiment with four datasets, CNNDM, XSum \cite{narayan-etal-2018-dont}, Reddit\_tifu (Reddit) \cite{kim2018abstractive}, and BigPatent \cite{sharma2019bigpatent}.
+The datasets were chosen as they all differ in their abstractiveness, output length (from one sentence in XSum to on average four in BigPatent), and cover multiple domains from news (CNNDM and XSum) to social media (Reddit) to patent documents (BigPatent), to show the generalizability of our results.
+Each of the datasets falls into a different extractive bin, from the most extractive CNNDM to the more abstractive XSum; we discuss these settings further in the Appendix. \paragraph{Model Selection and Metric:} For the experiments which follow, we first choose the model with the best zero-shot performance on a given domain.
 We test the zero-shot performance from all four domains onto every other domain.
-For models from our WikiTransfer subset, we choose the best model based on performance on an unsupervised validation subset.
-We found that fine-tuning the model longer did not result in performance gains in few-shot transfer, and the checkpoints chosen were typically fine-tuned from 2 to 5 epochs.
-Results from ablation studies for the WikiTransfer subset are shown on the validation set of that given target dataset.
-Unless otherwise stated, all results reported are \textbf{ROUGE-1}, \textbf{ROUGE-2}, and \textbf{ROUGE-L}.
-We run all few-shot transfer experiments on five subsets of supervised data, as we found results may vary from run to run, and the reported numbers, unless zero-shot, are the average of the top three results of the five runs.
-The 10 data point sets are subsets of the 100 data point sets.
+For models from our WikiTransfer subset, we choose the best model based on performance on an unsupervised WikiTransfer validation subset.
+We find that fine-tuning the model longer does not result in performance gains in few-shot transfer, and the checkpoints chosen were typically fine-tuned from 2 to 5 epochs.
+Results from hyperparameter studies for zero-shot transfer from WikiTransfer data are shown on the validation set of that given target dataset.
+Unless otherwise stated, all results reported are ROUGE-1/2/L. We run all few-shot transfer experiments on five subsets of supervised data, and the reported numbers, unless zero-shot, are the average of the top three results of the five runs following previous work \cite{gunel2020supervised}.
+The 10 data point sets are subsets of the 100 data point sets. \paragraph{Data Augmentation Parameters:} For data augmentation via round-trip translation, we use a beam size of 10 and $k$ of 10 on German and Russian translation models; fairseq provides bidirectional pretrained translation models \cite{edunov2018backtranslation} from WMT19 \cite{ ng-etal-2019-facebook} for these language pairs.
+For both 10 and 100 data points, this resulted in 2010 and 20100 total data points.
+For consistency loss, we use the same augmented data. \paragraph{Model Hyperparameters:} We use the fairseq codebase \cite{ott-etal-2019-fairseq} for our experiments.
+Our base abstractive text summarization model is BART-large \cite{lewis-etal-2020-bart}, a pretrained denoising autoencoder with 336M parameters that builds off of the sequence-to-sequence transformer of \citet{vaswani2017attention}.
+We fine-tune BART using a polynomial decay learning rate scheduler using the Adam optimizer \citep{kingma2014method}.
+We mainly vary the learning-rate scheduler, warm-up updates, and total updates.
+As in the previous few-shot summarization work \cite{zhang2019pegasus} and work in unsupervised machine translation \cite{lample2019cross}, we use a subset of the target-domain validation set for early stopping based on the validation loss.
+We used the following (warmup updates, total updates, learning rate) parameter tuples based on an examination of the validation curves in initial experiments: 10: (25, 100, 3e-5); 10-a: (20, 200, 3e-5); 100 (20, 200, 3e-5); 100-a: (200, 1000, 1e-5).
+For consistency loss experiments, we use the $\lambda$ values of 0.1 and 0.5 for experiments with 10 and 100 data points, respectively, chosen manually based on \citet{xie2019unsupervised}.
+See the Appendix for more details.